gbyat/we-spamfighter/README.md

 - **Solution**: Check that "Store All Submissions" is enabled in settings
 - **Check**: Verify database table exists (plugin activation creates it)
+- **Auto-Repair**: If the table or columns are missing, the plugin will automatically attempt to repair them on the next operation
 - **Note**: Comments are not stored in the plugin database - they are managed by WordPress.
 Check **Comments → Spam** in WordPress admin for spam comments.

+### Database Table Issues

+**Problem**: Database errors or missing table/columns

+- **Solution**: The plugin automatically detects and repairs missing tables or columns
+  - Missing table: Automatically recreated on next database operation
+  - Missing columns: Automatically added using dbDelta (no data loss)
+  - Weekly maintenance: Runs every Sunday at 3 AM to check table integrity and optimize performance
+- **Manual Repair**: You can also manually repair by deactivating and reactivating the plugin (this runs table creation)

 ### Plugin Updates